-Climate change poses long-term threats to physical and biological systems.
+Climate change poses significant long-term threats to physical and biological systems in New York and around the world.
 Potential hazards and risks related to climate change for the State include, among other things, rising sea levels, more severe coastal flooding and erosion hazards, and more intense storms.
 Storms in recent years, including Superstorm Sandy, Hurricane Irene, and Tropical Storm Lee, have demonstrated vulnerabilities in the State's infrastructure (including mass transit systems, power transmission and distribution systems, and other critical lifelines) to extreme weather events including coastal flooding caused by storm surges.
-Climate change risks, if they materialize, can adversely impact the financial plan in current or future years.
-Significant long-term planning and investment by the Federal government, State, municipalities, and public utilities are expected to be needed to adapt existing infrastructure to climate change risks.
+The potential effects of climate change could adversely impact the Updated Financial Plan in current or future years.
+To mitigate and manage these impacts, significant long-term planning and investments by the Federal government, the State of New York, municipalities, and public utilities are expected to be needed to adapt existing infrastructure to climate change risks.

 On October 8, 2018, the United Nations' Intergovernmental Panel on Climate Change (IPCC) released a special report on the impacts of global warming.
 The report found that human activity has already caused approximately 1.0°C of warming and is continuing to increase average global temperatures at 0.2°C per decade due to past and ongoing emissions.
 The IPCC states that global warming is likely to reach 1.5°C of warming between 2030 and 2052 if temperatures continue to increase at the current rate.
 This increase is expected to produce a range of adverse outcomes ("reasons for concern").
 For example, the IPCC rates global risks of extreme weather events and coastal flooding as increasing from moderate ("detectable") today, to high ("severe and widespread") at 1.5°C of warming.
 The risk of severe impacts increases further at higher temperatures.
-Using current trends, climate change risks increasingly fall within the term of current outstanding bonds of the State, its public authorities and municipalities, which may be issued with a term of 30 years or more under State statute.
+Using current trends, climate change risks increasingly fall within the term of current outstanding bonds of the State, its public authorities and municipalities.
+State bonds may be issued with a term of up to 30 years under State statute.

-Participants in financial markets are acknowledging climate change risks.
-In June 2017, an industry-led Task Force on Climate-Related Financial Disclosure convened by the Financial Stability Board (an international body which monitors the global financial system), published recommendations stating that climate risk affects most market sectors and that climate-related risk should be publicly disclosed to investors in annual financial filings.
-20 In November 2017, Moody's Investors Service issued guidance to state and local governments that climate change is forecast to heighten exposure to economic losses, placing potential pressure on credit ratings.
+Participants in financial markets are increasingly acknowledging climate change risks.
+In June 2017, an industry-led Task Force on Climate-Related Financial Disclosure convened by the Financial Stability Board (an international body which monitors the global financial system), published recommendations stating that climate risk affects most market sectors and that climate-related risk should be publicly disclosed to investors in annual financial filings.12 In November 2017, Moody's Investors Service issued guidance to state and local governments that climate change is forecast to heighten exposure to economic losses, placing potential pressure on credit ratings.
 The Moody's report identified rising sea levels and the effect on coastal infrastructure as the primary climate risks for the northeastern United States, including New York State.
 These risks are heightened by population concentration in coastal counties.